 It hardly matters on a table of four: I would have paired them by age group: Misses Campbell and Solomon, in their mid 50s, Misses Blunt and Gross in their 30s.
 And if Dorothea was beside Dame Janet Campbell they could have shared views on their alma maters the London School of Medicine for Women and the Royal Free Hospital.

 WHAT’S ON HER MIND?

 We don’t have much to go on, but we can imagine that those who knew each other, catching up on the latest news, and for those who were not yet acquainted, a chance to meet another woman pioneering in the medical world of the 1930s.
-She may well have been looking for the opportunity to meet other leading medics of the day, such as fellow R.C.O.G. member Dr Louisa Martindale.
+Being based on the South Coast it is highly likely that she knew Dr Louisa Martindale.

 DOROTHEA’S STORY SO FAR

 Dorothea was born in Oxford on 14th October 1901, the eldest daughter of Kent farmer’s daughter Jane Weston and Christ Church, Oxford Tutor and Librarian Herbert William Blunt, (29.1.1864 – 26.5.1940).
 At the time of the census on 2nd April 1911 we find the family a little scattered: father in Ely (the place of his birth), Dorothea, with her mother and younger sister Phyllis Mary, boarding with a family in Benenden (the place of her mother’s birth) and brother Henry Pyot boarding with his unmarried farmer uncle and two unmarried aunts, also in Benenden.
 Their father still listed Woodstock Road as his address so perhaps this was a temporary family distribution.